eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 - Make the graph text bigger.
 - Highlighted text with ==Latin text== works well but not with ==བོད་སྐད་== text.
 - Publish anything in attachments that is being referenced from markdown.
+- The text in the og:image preview that shows when you share this in WhatsApp to show Tibetan text correctly.
+Maybe the font for that can be configured.